Ani-Imo: Characters

 Chisato is Youta and Hikaru's doctor.
 After the accident that had them switch bodies Chisato was assigned as their doctor.
 He is surprised and intrigued when he finds out that his two patients have switched bodies.
 Chisato appears as a sadist, delighting in the fact that the two are in different bodies and do not know what to do.
 At one point Hikaru, who has been suspicious of him, asks what his true intentions are, Chisato responds by saying that they would make interesting test subjects.

 Release

-"Ani ga Imouto de Imouto ga Ani de" was originally serialized in Aria magazine from July 7, 2012 to August 12, 2014.
+Ani ga Imōto de Imōto ga Ani de was originally serialized in Aria magazine from July 7, 2012, to August 12, 2014.
 Seven manga books in all were released in Japan through Kodansha.
-On October 12, 2013 Yen Press announced at their New York Comic Con panel that they had licensed the series under the name Ani - Imo.
+On October 12, 2013 Yen Press announced at their New York Comic Con panel that they had licensed the series under the name Ani-Imo.
 At the beginning of each volume, a translation is provided that reads "[Ani-Imo] Big Brother becomes Little Sister; Little Sister becomes Big Brother".
 All seven English language volumes were released by Yen Press between November 18, 2014, and June 28, 2016.